cybozu-go/moco/docs/design.md

 ### Client

-- `mysoctl`: Utility tool to manipulate MySQL from external location (e.g. change master manually).
+- `kubectl-myso`: Utility tool to manipulate MySQL from external location (e.g. change master manually).

 ### Custom Resource Definitions

 - [`MySQLCluster`](crd_mysql_cluster.md) defines a MySQL cluster.
-  In this context, MySQL cluster means a cluster of MySQL servers which are replicated by `mysqlbinlog` and `mysqlpump` without group replication such as InnoDB cluster.
+  In this context, MySQL cluster means a cluster of MySQL servers which are constructed by `mysqlpump` and `mysqlbinlog` without group replication such as InnoDB cluster.
 - [`MySQLUser`](crd_mysql_user.md) defines a login user in MySQL server.
 - [`MySQLBackupSchedule`](crd_mysql_backup_schedule.md) represents a full dump & binary schedule.
 - [`MySQLDump`](crd_mysql_dump.md) represents a full dump job and contains the file path.